 Later, in the 1990s, a vexillologist named Graham Bartram simplified this emblem-based design — he removed the lines and curves or latitude and longitude.
 The result was a streamlined, purely geographic version — just an outline of the continent surrounded by blue.
 But this design, while simple and easy to parse, has been criticized — the outline is both a bit complex and not completely accurate.
 Antarctica’s shape is changing as its icy edges melt over time.
 So as a flag, it’s not really future-proof given the shifting landscape.
 And this isn’t just a nitpicking critique — climate change poses really serious threats to the continent.

 And this is where the True South flag comes into play: it’s simple, elegant, and uses just two colors dividing it horizontally — white on the bottom and navy on top, with a diamond shape in the middle.
 This flag was designed by Evan Townsend while he was living at McMurdo, the largest station in Antarctica.
 Apparently, he was inspired to make the first version during the longer polar nights while he was staying down there helping with research.
-He not only drew up the flag while down there, but also made a prototype out of canvass scraps.
+He not only drew up the flag while down there, but also made a prototype out of canvas scraps.

 He explains his design as follows: “Horizontal stripes of navy and white represent the long days and nights at Antarctica’s extreme latitude.
 In the center, a lone white peak erupts from a field of snow and ice, echoing those of the bergs, mountains, and pressure ridges that define the Antarctic horizon.
 The long shadow it casts forms the unmistakable shape of a compass arrow pointed south, an homage to the continent’s legacy of exploration.
 Together, the two center shapes create a diamond, symbolizing the hope that Antarctica will continue to be a center of peace, discovery, and cooperation for generations to come.”

-His message is a powerful one that speaks to Antarctica not as nation or a collection of territories to be fought over but rather an actual distinct place we are obliged to share.
+His message is a powerful one that speaks to Antarctica not as a nation or a collection of territories to be fought over but rather an actual distinct place we are obliged to share.
 So far, the flag has been quite successful, too, adopted and flown by various camps and research stations.
 It still isn’t official, but it could be someday.
 Meanwhile, Townsend hopes that people around the world will continue to fly it as a unifying icon — something to help everyone become more invested in the conservation of this unique place.